 Sharma began her academic career by earning a bachelor’s degree at the University of Jodhpur in India.
 She completed a master’s degree in physical therapy at KU in 2000 and received manual therapy certification from the North American Institute of Orthopaedic Manual Therapy in 2004.

 Sharma's research interests are to understand biochemical and neural mechanisms contributing to chronic pain syndromes and the efficacy of various physical therapy interventions in modulating pain.
 She is interested in examining central sensitization and effects of exercise training on the central nervous system as well as gaining knowledge about spine mechanics in low back pain.
-Through this research, it is hoped that the mechanisms by which exercise training modulates pain can be better understood.
+Through this research, it is hoped that the mechanisms by which exercise training and manual therapy modulates pain can be better understood.

 Lab Group Site

 As director of the CORR lab at KU Medical Center, Sharma is leading several projects related to clinical orthopedic research.
 The goal of this work is to advance clinical research in orthopedic rehabilitation.